jasiekmiko/aviary/aviary-angular/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|module`.

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Run `ng build` to build the project into  the `dist/` directory.
+`dist/` will be included in the server deployment as the frontend resources.
+Run before deploying.
+Use the `--env=prod` flag for a production build.
+Ideally we'd use the `--prod` flag which also turns AOT compilation on, but this throws an error at the time of writing.

 ## Running unit tests